Open event at the 45th Chess Olympiad: Teams and players

 The Open event was contested by a total of 975 players from 197 teams.
 It featured seven of the top ten players from the FIDE rating list published in September 2024.
 World no. 2 Hikaru Nakamura decided not to play for a second Olympiad in a row, and Alireza Firouzja did not play for France.
 United States, India and China were regarded as favourites with all three having an average rating above 2700 points.
 United States' team, consisting of Fabiano Caruana, Wesley So, Leinier Dominguez, Levon Aronian and Ray Robson as a reserve player, had the highest average rating of 2757.
 Nevertheless, the team, theoretically, was rendered weaker due to the absence of the top-ranked American player and second-highest rated player in the world Hikaru Nakamura.
-India, whose second team won bronze at the previous Olympiad that the country hosted, had the second highest rating of 2753 with three players from the bronze-winning team.
+India, whose second team won bronze at the previous Olympiad that the country hosted, had the second highest rating of 2753 with two players from the bronze-winning team.
 The squad consisted of the challenger in the World Chess Championship 2024 Gukesh Dommaraju on board one followed by R Praggnanandhaa, Arjun Erigaisi, Vidit Gujrathi and Pentala Harikrishna.
 Former five-time World Champion Vishwanathan Anand decided to step aside for the younger generation and was the only of India's top-rated players who did not play.
 China had the third highest average rating of 2727 with reigning World Champion Ding Liren playing on top board followed by Wei Yi, Yu Yangyi, Bu Xiangzhi and Wang Yue.

 The defending champions Uzbekistan were the fourth seeds.
 They were captained by former World Champion Vladimir Kramnik and fielded the same line-up that won the gold medal in 2022, which included Nodirbek Abdusattorov, Javokhir Sindarov, Nodirbek Yakubboev, Shamsiddin Vokhidov and Jakhongir Vakhidov.
 Former five-time World Champion and current world no. one Magnus Carlsen played on top board for the sixth-seeded team of Norway.
 Hungary's first team had the ninth highest pre-tournament average rating and were stronger for Richard Rapport, who returned to play for his native country three months before the Olympiad, and Peter Leko.
 Other strong contenders included Poland, Netherlands and England (strengthened by Nikita Vitiugov).